adolfomunoz/FoC/_assignments/02_subprograms.md

 $$ \sin^{-1}(x) = \sum_{i=0}^{\infty}\frac{(2n)!}{4^n (n!)^2 (2n+1)}x^{2n+1} .$$

 Assume as well that you don't already have a function for calculating neither the factorial nor the power.
-We consider a sufficient approximation of the inver cosine the use of the ten first terms of the series expansion.
+We consider a sufficient approximation of the inverse cosine the use of the ten first terms of the series expansion.

 ## Submission